 The Article lists the data that the Commission shall publish with regard to manufacturers' annual target compliance (i.e. the annual monitoring decision).
-Test mass has been added as a data parameter to be published, in view of its use as utility parameter from 2025 onwards, as well as a vehicle's electric range.
+Test mass has been added as a data parameter to be published, in view of its use as utility parameter from 2025 onwards.